q1blue/crystal.ai.auto.training-identity-planetscale-nextjs-example/README.md

 }
 ```

-To try it out, run `netlify dev` and open your app in the browser.
+To try it out, commit your work and push it.
+The site will be redeployed.
+Now run `netlify dev` and open your app in the browser.
 You should now be able to log in and log out!
-You can also check the Netlify Identity tab in your Netlify site settings view to see the users that have been created.
+The first time you register it will send you through the production registration flow.
+This means that locally you'll have to log in with the credentials you set up on production to see your logged in state.
+You can also check the Netlify Identity tab in your Netlify Site Configuration view to see the users that have been created.

 ### 6. Adding a form to create issues